takasidk/cpp/data_structures/Stack/README.md

 ## stack
 #### implementation using arrays:
-push,pop,top,isEMpty operations in O(1)constant time\
+- push,pop,top,isEMpty operations in O(1)constant time\
-limitation:\
+**limitation**:
-if we have large data to push then overflow may occur So,we can use dynamic array implementation where,we create a new array of double the prev size and copy the prev array in to the new array and delete the prev array But,the cost of the this is O(n) which is costly and Our push
+- if we have large data to push then overflow may occur So,we can use dynamic array implementation where,we create a new array of double the prev size and copy the prev array in to the new array and delete the prev array But,the cost of the this is O(n) which is costly and Our push